mike-li8/Power-BI-Business-Insights-360/README.md

 // Inventory Risk Depending on Net Error:
 // EI: Excess Inventory
 // OOS: Out of Stock
-IF(
+// Perfect Inventory excluded becasue it might be rare IF(
     [Net Error] > 0,
     "EI",